- As A Child, Watching A Film Was Always An Experience For Me: Anees Bazmee

 Too much use of Punjabi lyrics in songs play a spoilsport as you barely manage to register the words.
 Except for the recreated version of Hawa Hawa and the title song, none of the other tracks stay with you post the end credit rolls.

-Looking out for some popcorn entertainer with a dose of silly humour?
-Then Mubarakan!
+Mubarakan is nothing but some popcorn entertainer with a climax that lacks sheen.
 This comedy of errors could be your pick for this weekend to enjoy few laughs with your near and dear ones.